toss/es-git/docs/reference/classes/TreeEntry.md

 > **name**(): `string`

-Get the filename of a tree entry
+Get the filename of a tree entry.

-Throws error if the name is not valid utf-8
+Throws error if the name is not valid utf-8.

 #### Returns